Create a Graph: A Pie Chart Visualization Guide

-After the bar chart visualization guide we continue with one of the most common chart.
-Pie charts are widely used in everyday statistics, in the business world or in education.
-In this article we will give you some tips about pie chart visualization, even though we recommend you (if it is possible) to use other charts.
-In case there is no other way to visualize your data this article will be a good guide for you.
+After the bar chart visualization guide, we are continuing with one of the most common charts.
+Pie charts are widely used in everyday statistics, in the business world, and in education.
+In this article, we will give you some tips about pie chart visualization even though we recommend that you use other charts if it is possible.
+If there is no other way to visualize your data, this article will be a good guide for you.

-Wikipiedia: “Pie chart (or a circle chart) is a circular statistical graphic, which is divide into slices to illustrate numerical proportion.
+According to Wikipiedia: “Pie chart (or a circle chart) is a circular statistical graphic, which is divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice (and consequently its central angle and area), is proportional to the quantity it represents.
 While it is named for its resemblance to a pie which has been sliced, there are variations on the way it can be presented.
-The earliest known pie chart is generally credited to William Playfair’s Statistical Breviary of 1801”
+The earliest known pie chart is generally credited to William Playfair’s Statistical Breviary of 1801:

-Pie chart mostly used to compare part-to-whole relationships, in case of discret or linear data.
-We recommend you to use it with low amount of slices.
-Beside pie chart donut chart is also a common used circle visualization method.
+Pie charts are mostly used to compare part-to-whole relationships in the case of discrete or linear data.
+We recommend using with a low number of slices.
+In addition to pie charts, donut charts are also a commonly used circle visualization method.

-The biggest disadvantage of pie chart is that human eyes can only recognize friendly rates like 25%-50%-75% or 100%.
-To read more, check our previous article about circle visualization: https://www.answerminer.com/blog/mystery-circle-visualization/
+The biggest disadvantage of pie charts is that human eyes can only recognize friendly rates like 25%,-50%,-75%, or 100%.
+To read more, check out our previous article about circle visualization: https://www.answerminer.com/blog/mystery-circle-visualization/

-Below you can read 4 tips about how to create pie charts.
+Below you will read four tips about how to create pie charts.

-1. Don’t use for comparing.
-Instead of pie chart use stacked bar chart.
+1. Don’t use pie charts for comparing.
+Instead of a pie chart, use a stacked bar chart.

-2. Use only two or three categories on one pie chart, but maximum five.
+2. Use only two or three categories on one pie chart and a maximum five.

-3. The total value on the pie chart has to be 100%.
+3. The total value of the pie chart must be 100%.

-4. Order slices by starting with the largest part.
+4. Order slices clockwise starting with the largest part.

 Advantages and Disadvantages

-- Popular and easy to understand (In case of 2 or 3 categories)
+- Popular and easy to understand if only using two or three categories

 - Indicates a part-to-whole relationship between values